Perran Round: History

 The origins of Perran Round are uncertain.
 It has been described as an Iron Age circular enclosure, or round and the citation under the Ancient Monuments and Archaeological Areas Act 1979 does describe Perran Round as a small enclosure of later Iron Age and early post-Roman period.
 A round consists of an embanked enclosure and is considered to be the Iron Age equivalent of a farming hamlet.

 Henry Jenner compiled the scheduling paperwork which states that it is ″more probable″ that it was constructed as a plain-an-gwary, an open-air theatre for the performance of miracle plays although earlier structures were commonly repurposed as later 'playing places'.
 There are three medieval mystery plays, the Ordinalia, written primarily in Middle Cornish and dating to the late fourteenth century.
 Richard Carew in his Survey of Cornwall (1602) mentions ″Gwary miracles, kind of interlude, compiled in Cornish out of some scripture history.″ The round still contains a small trench, known as the ′Devil's Spoon′ for use in the performances.
 The earliest known plan, in William Borlase's Natural History of Cornwall shows two opposite entrances and the ″Devil's Spoon″, a hollow and trench on the eastern side of the arena.
-The plan also shows stepped terraces, presumely for seating which are no longer apparent.
+The plan also shows stepped terraces, presumably for seating which are no longer apparent.

 The present B3205 road is shown on the 1813 Ordnance Survey map along with a track which goes through the round.
 The 1840 tithe map shows that the road through the round was discontinued and a new roadway constructed more or less parallel with the B3205.